-1.1 The table below sets out the purpose for which the specified information in SLC 49 will be used and which is described in detail in this document.
+1.1 The table below sets out the purpose for which the specified information as set out in SLC 49, and described in detail in this document, will be used.
 It does not specify how this information will be used in the incentive scheme.

-nformation Purpose
+Information Purpose 9

 Incentive scheme Other

 a) Number of customers interrupted and duration

-of interrptions
+of interruptions

 Number of customers interrupted by short

-interruptions of less than three minutes, included Yes
+interruptions of less than three minutes, including Yes

 disaggregated by "cause"

-Number of customer interrupted for three minutes Yes
+Number of customers interrupted for three Yes

-or more
+minutes or more

 Duration of interruptions to supply of three Yes

 minutes or more

-Number of customer interrupted and duration of
+Number of customers interrupted and duration of

 interuptions to supply of three minutes or more

 disaggregated by:

-incident and restoration stage Yes
+incident and restoration stage; Yes

-source; voltage level and MEI; Yes
+source, voltage level and MEI; Yes

-by duration band; Yes
+duration band; Yes

-by frequency of interruption; and Yes
+frequency of interruption; and Yes

 ♦ HV circuit.
 Yes

 Aggregate number of customers re-interrupted Yes

 b) Speed and quality of telephone response

 Customer information, including the telephone Yes

 number of the caller; the name of the caller and

-whether they are a domestic/non-domestic
+whether the caller is a domestic or a non-domestic

 customer

 c) Connections

 Percentage of domestic connections provided Yes

 within 30 working days

 Percentage of non-domestic connections provided Yes

-within 40 working days
+within 40 working days 163

-d) Medium Term Performance
+d) Medium-Term Performance Vaa

 Aggregate number and cause of incidents on Yes

-specified classes/types of electrical plant/line
+specified classes/types of electrical plant/line V

-Statement on the asset management strategy of the Yes
+Statement on the asset management strategy of the licensee Yes

-licensee

 Statement of the reasons for any increase/decrease Yes

 in the number of incidents

 e) Environmental reporting Yes

-c, Environmental reporting 103